H-zz-H69/Discord-RAT-v2/README.md

 ---

-## ToDo Feature List:
+## Feature List:

 ### 🛠 On Startup Behavior
 - **Adds itself in startup:**
   - `regedit` under `"Run"`
   - `shell:startup` folder
 - **Auto-Stealer**
-  - Steals Discord tokens, browser cookies, Steam username, and more on first launch
+  - Steals Discord tokens, and more on first launch
 - **Discord Injection**
   - Injects JavaScript to track password changes and capture new + old tokens
 - Checks for existing instances